backstage/backstage/docs/backend-system/architecture/02-backends.md

 At a high level, when you call `createBackend`, it will create a new backend instance, which has a registry of all the services that are currently registered, and by adding features to the backend instance and calling the `.start()` method it will ensure that all the dependencies are wired up correctly and the `registerInit` methods are called in the correct order.

 Underneath the hood, `createBackend` calls `createSpecializedBackend` from `@backstage/backend-app-api` which is responsible for actually creating the backend instance, but with no services or no features.
-You can think of `createBackend` more of a 'batteries included' approach, and `createSpecializedBackend` a little more lower level.
+You can think of `createBackend` more of a 'batteries included' approach, and `createSpecializedBackend` a little more low level.

 As mentioned previously there's also the ability to create multiple of these backends in your project so that you can split apart your backend and deploy different backends that can scale independently of each other.
 For instance you might choose to deploy a backend with only the catalog plugin enabled, and one with just the scaffolder plugin enabled.
 We've provided some tools to be able to share services and defaults across your backend system, and you can find out more about that in the [shared environments docs](../building-backends/01-index.md#shared-environments).